by Christopher Dow

 Williamson County was named for Robert McAlpin Williamson, a veteran of the Battle of San Jacinto.
-It’s county seat is in Georgetown.
-Like most of the other counties through which Texas State Highway 95 runs, it lies between the rocky Edwards Plateau to the west and the fertile farmlands of the Blackland Prairies to the east and straddles the Balcones Fault.
-I-35 runs roughly down the middle of this fault about thirty miles west of Texas State Highway 95.
+It’s county seat is Georgetown.
+Like most of the other counties Central Texas counties, it lies between the rocky Edwards Plateau to the west and the fertile farmlands of the Blackland Prairies to the east and straddles the Balcones Fault.
+I-35 runs roughly down the middle of this fault.

 Williamson County comprises 1,134 square miles, of which 16 are water.
 Its western portion of undulating, hilly brushlands lies over limestone karst topography that is conducive to caves and springs and holds the important Edwards Aquifer.
 It has an average elevation of 850 feet above sea level, while to the east, the flatter prairies average 600 feet.
 The San Gabriel River, which rises to the west in Burnet County, has two main branches before they converge on the eastern side of Georgetown.
-Is the only major waterway running through the county, but it has two impoundments: One is on the western side of Georgetown that creates Lake Georgetown, and the other is farther downstream, creating Granger Lake, both of which offer recreational possibilities.
+It is the only major waterway running through the county, but it has two impoundments: One is on the western side of Georgetown, creating Lake Georgetown, and the other is farther downstream, creating Granger Lake, both of which offer recreational possibilities.

 Based on archaeological findings at the important Gault Site (in Bell County, just to the north), humans have lived in the region for perhaps 16,000 years, which predates the Clovis Period (about 11,200 years ago).
 In 1983, while drilling core samples for a new highway near Cedar Park, highway workers discovered skeletal remains that proved to be between 10,000 and 13,000 years old.
 They belonged to a female who was 5'3" tall and eighteen to thirty years old at the time of her burial.
 Dubbed "Leanderthal Lady" after the nearby town of Leander, she is one of the oldest and most complete skeletal finds in North America.
 The place where she was discovered, which the location of an ancient Native American campsite, is now know as the Wilson-Leonard Brushy Creek Site.
 Other archaic campsites dot the county, though some were covered by water after the creation of Lake Granger.